 Directions:

-2. In a skillet, cook the ground beef over medium heat, adding taco seasoning as it cooks.
+- Cook ground beef in a skillet over medium heat, add taco seasoning as it cooks.

-3. Assemble your tacos by placing seasoned beef on the cauliflower tortillas and topping with lettuce, tomatoes, and avocado.
+- Assemble tacos by putting the seasoned beef on cauliflower tortillas and topping with lettuce, tomatoes, and avocado.

 Advice: